DianaTorresV/Company_U_Analysis/README.md

 * _Complexity of Discount Analysis_: Challenges in isolating the exact impact of discounting practices due to overlapping factors.

-### Conclusion

-In order to restore profitability in the Central Zone, it is essential to eliminate deep discounting and discontinue underperforming products.
-By targeting those sub-categories and products with persistently negative profit margins and low sales volumes, the company will be able to reduce its losses and improve its performance.
-Optimisation of the discount strategy, particularly in furniture and office supplies, will be key to the return to profitability.
-To ensure that future profitability challenges can be quickly identified and addressed, a data-driven continuous monitoring system should be implemented.

 #### References